 Small-scale milling operations vary greatly in the scope, equipment, and capabilities that they offer, but may include other services on top of milling.
 These services may include planing, molding, kilning, and the sale of other specialty products.
 Additionally, some sawmill operators have the capability to fell, skid, and haul timber for you, providing a full service from felling to finished product.

 Many of the smallest mills are portable, allowing the operator to bring their mill and services to your property.
 This reduces or removes the costs of transportation, which can be prohibitive for smaller forestry operations.

-- Are you fully bonded and insured?
+- Is the sawyer bonded and insured?

 Other considerations for landowners

 Loading and hauling timber has a major impact on the economics of any forestry operation, as well as having the potential to cause environmental and safety concerns.
 Like sawmilling operations themselves, the scale of log hauling infrastructure is not always favorable for landowners conducting low volume harvesting operations.
 As such, it is important that small-forest landowners have a plan in place to transport their logs to the mill (or the mill to their logs), so that their operation is both economically feasible and safe.